slayer6409/Emergency-Dice-Updated/README.md

 * Gives you a shotgun with ammo
 * Gives you the ability to fly with your sprint key
 * Allows you to pick any effect (both good and bad ones)
+* Spawns 2-4 random items from the shop

 ### Good